Akp1741/Blog-Task/README.md

+Backend

-i  hae created backend using Nestjs to run backend code you have to run nest start --watch command  it will be run on port 8000 in this i have created one folder wichi  name is article folder and that file contain the databashe schema file,dto file and othe file. i have created app.services file which contain the logic of all apis and in that i have created all apis for the project. in controller file i have give all route for the api calling and also check with sweggar tools.(sweggar is used for api tesiig). i have also config the mongodb database and swagger in app.module file
+i have created backend using Nestjs to run backend code you have to run nest start --watch command  it will be run on port 8000 in this i have created one folder wichi  name is article folder and that file contain the databashe schema file,dto file and othe file. i have created app.services file which contain the logic of all apis and in that i have created all apis for the project. in controller file i have give all route for the api calling and also check with sweggar tools.(sweggar is used for api tesiig). i have also config the mongodb database and swagger in app.module file

-frontend
+Frontend

 to run frontend you have to run command npm start it will be run on port 3000